inmarsat-enterprise/idp-developer-kit/README.md

     ![Breakout cable](media/breakout-cable.png)

 7. Using your preferred tablet/smartphone/PC, find and connect to the WiFi network `isat-feu-device`.
+The SSID password is: IsatIoT1!

     An example using an iOS device is shown below:

     >NOTE: You can use the QR code on the device to automatically connect.